 Q. I am concerned that my water well may be going dry, is it useful to try to monitor the water level in my well myself?

 A. Wells “go dry” when the water level during pumping draws down below the pump intake.
-If you know the depth to the pump intake, then knowing the depth to the water level provides an indication of whether the well is at risk of going dry.
-If the depth of the pump intake is unknown, simply knowing the depth to water level is not very useful.
+If you know the depth to the pump intake, then knowing the depth of the water level provides an indication of whether the well is at risk of going dry.
+If the depth of the pump intake is unknown, simply knowing the depth of the water level is not very useful.

-Q. My water well produces only a small amount of water each time it is pumped.
+Q. My water well produces only a small amount of water each time the pump turns on.
 Is there any way to get more water from it?